 | Data Quality | Animal Study — No published human PK data exists as of May 2026 | — |

-BPC-157's plasma half-life of approximately 15 minutes is derived from a 2022 rat pharmacokinetic study by Xu et al. (PMC9794587)[1], which characterized subcutaneous absorption, plasma concentration curves, and tissue distribution in animal models.
+BPC-157's plasma half-life of approximately 15 minutes is derived from a 2022 rat pharmacokinetic study by Xu et al. (PMC9794587)[1], which characterized subcutaneous absorption, estimated plasma-remaining curves, and tissue distribution in animal models.
 This is the primary peer-reviewed pharmacokinetic data set for BPC-157.
 No equivalent study has been conducted in humans, and no human PK data has been published in peer-reviewed literature as of May 2026.

 The peptide's rapid plasma clearance is a direct consequence of its molecular structure: BPC-157 is an unmodified 15-amino-acid sequence with no albumin-binding modifications, no PEGylation, and no half-life extension technology.
 These structural features make it susceptible to rapid proteolytic degradation by circulating and tissue-bound peptidases, as well as renal filtration given its small molecular weight.